iyksh/LoL-AI-Project/README.md

 4. **Submit a Pull Request:** Open a pull request to merge your changes into the main project.
 Be sure to provide a clear description of your contribution.

 ## License
-This project is open-source and is available under the [License Name].
-You can find the full text of the license in the [LICENSE](LICENSE) file.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.

 ## Contact Information
 Have questions, suggestions, or need assistance?
 Feel free to contact us from here.